azsry/phasmophobia_mechanics/README.md

 ## Evidence
 ### Dirty Water
-- Ghosts will use a tap and spawn dirty water as soon as they enter a bathroom
+- Ghosts in range of a sink will have the same chance of interacting with the sink as it does with throwing or interacting with any other object.
 - Ghosts leave a Ghost Interaction EMF (Level 2) on the sink

 ### Freezing Temperatures